 Look for an attorney who:

 - Has extensive experience in serious and catastrophic injury claims, including claims against AFFF manufacturers.
-You want an attorney who knows the court system, knows what to expect from your claim, and understands the law with regards to your cancer diagnosis and AFFF exposure.
+You want an attorney who knows the court system, what to expect from your claim, and understands the law with regard to your cancer diagnosis and AFFF exposure.

 - Will meet with you at a convenient time and place.
-You may want an attorney who will come to you, rather than requiring you to come to them as you undergo cancer treatments.
-In other cases, you may prefer an attorney who can meet with you via electronic means, especially if you have a type of cancer or need a kind of treatment that may dampen your immune system.
+You may want an attorney who will come to you rather than requiring you to come to them as you undergo cancer treatments.
+In other cases, you may prefer an attorney who can meet with you virtually, especially if you have a type of cancer or need a kind of treatment that may dampen your immune system.

 - Contact your health insurance company.

-If you carry health insurance, whether you carry private insurance or carry health insurance through an employer, contact your health insurance company to let them know about your cancer diagnosis.
-This can streamline the approval of any treatments or procedures you need for cancer treatment, since your insurance company will know about your diagnosis and act accordingly.
+If you carry health insurance, whether it's private insurance or an employer health insurance plan, contact your health insurance company to let them know about your cancer diagnosis.
+This can streamline the approval of any treatments or procedures you need for cancer treatment since your insurance company will know about your diagnosis and act accordingly.

 You may also want to question your insurance company about your benefits so that you can make plans for your treatments.

 Issues Related to AFFF Cancer Medical Treatment and Bills